 Conscious College Road Tour 2014

-Join TTG for the third annual #ConsciousCollege Road Tour, with visits to sixteen (and counting!) pre-selected college and university campuses nationwide.
-Beginning March 24, 2014 at Rice University and running through the first week in May, the tour is a unique, interactive, hands-on opportunity for students to become informed about the benefits and accessibility of conscious living.
+Join TTG for the third annual #ConsciousCollege Road Tour, with visits to sixteen pre-selected college and university campuses nationwide.
+Beginning March 24, 2014 at Rice University and running through the first week of May at Cornell University, the tour is a unique, interactive, hands-on opportunity for students to become informed about the benefits and accessibility of conscious living.
+Stay up-to-date with the happenings from the road on our blog!

 WHO: Thousands of students, faculty, and staff on college and university campuses nationwide working with Teens Turning Green and our brilliant corporate and non-profit partners